pybamm-team/PyBaMM/INSTALL-LINUX-MAC.md

 pip install -e .[dev,docs]
 ```

-PyBaMM comes with a sparse KLU solver, using the Sundials library.
-The `pip install` command will automatically try to compile the corresponding
-C++ extension.
-Should the required dependencies not be present on your system, the compilation will
-not take place.
-However the rest of PyBaMM will be installed, should no errors be raised.
-For more information, see [compiling the KLU sparse solver](compiling_KLU.md)
+**KLU sparse solver** If you wish so simulate large systems such as the 2+1D models, we recommend employing a sparse solver.
+PyBaMM currently offers a direct interface to the sparse KLU solver within Sundials, but it is
+unlikely to be installed as you may not have all the dependencies available.
+If you wish to install the KLU from the PyBaMM sources, see [compiling the KLU sparse solver](compiling_KLU.md).

 To check whether PyBaMM has installed properly, you can run the tests: